 - The Mongol Conquests from 1206 to 1368.
 This war resulted in not only the significant expansion of the Mongol Empire but also the loss of 60 million lives.

 War can positively bolster the economy and national pride.
-Larger empires can exploit its gains to solve political issues.
+Larger empires can exploit their gains to solve political issues.
 However, the notion of war is a dark one and this list of the 10 largest wars demonstrates that even if there is light at its end, the devastation and loss of life are unfortunate consequences to achieve peace.

 – Karyn Adams